wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 *   Display an invitation to contact you when a visitor is browsing your website for over 30 seconds (or any amount of time you choose).
 *   Change the Proactive contact form label text
 *   Customize the Proactive contact form buttons and links texts
+*   Add a picture to your proactive contact form
+*   Set your own welcoming title to the proactive contact form.
 *   Customize proactive contact form open and re-open time.
 *   Offer clients to schedule appointments and meetings through your contact form